cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 }
 ```

-Just like before, we copy our Mutation query and create new file in our CustomerShow's graphql folder called `CustomerUpdateMutation.graphql`.
+With our mutation now complete, you will notice that we cannot run it inside of GraphiQL.
+This is because the GraphiQL interface is 'read only'.
+We can, just like before, copy this mutation and create new file in our `CustomerShow`'s graphql folder called `CustomerUpdateMutation.graphql`.
 Again, we will instantly see a type definition show up next to the file.

 Next we follow all the same steps.